The Most In-Demand Careers in Ireland

 Dublin City University – Bachelor of Engineering – Electronic and Computer Engineering

-This course has international recognition.
-This means that graduates can practice as professional engineers in different countries if they choose to.
-As a student, you’ll learn to build devices and troubleshoot industry challenges using cutting-edge technology.
+Because this course is recognized internationally, graduates can practice as professional engineers in different countries if they choose to.
+In class, you’ll learn to build electronic devices and troubleshoot industry challenges using cutting-edge technology.

-Planning on studying at the postgraduate level?
+Want to pursue postgraduate study in Ireland?
 Check out our guide to the Irish postgraduate application process.

-As Ireland continues to grow, these courses can prepare you for in-demand careers in a thriving country.
-Plus, studying abroad in the Emerald Isle offers you a number of opportunities for personal and professional growth.
+As Ireland’s economy continues to grow, these courses can prepare you for in-demand careers in a thriving country.
+Plus, studying on the Emerald Isle offers you many opportunities for personal growth.

-So, regardless of your reasons for choosing Ireland, you have tons of options available to you.
-Choosing an in-demand career to work towards can help you make the most of your study abroad experience.
-After graduation, working in these fields can mean increased career opportunities, flexible hours, and an above-average salary.
+Working towards an in-demand career can help you make the most of your study abroad experience.
+After graduation, pursuing a career in science, engineering, healthcare, or IT can open the door to diverse career opportunities, flexible hours, and a competitive salary.

 APPLYINSIGHTS DATA BLOG